 Home Delivered Meals

 The Home Delivered Meals Program began service out of a small kitchen at Project Lazarus, New Orleans, over 20 years ago.
 The new FFF kitchen was opened at First Unitarian Universalist Church of New Orleans in October of 2013.
 First Church and Food For Friends will now be able to expand food services to the greater community.

 “We are so thrilled to have a kitchen again where we can provide nutritionally sound meals to people affected by HIV.
 The complexities of HIV disease, along with the variety of medication therapies and numerous co-infections that come along with it, it’s important that we are able to have our own kitchen where a chef and nutritionist can ensure that clients have access to not just food, but meals tailored to their nutritional needs,” said Noel Twilbeck, CEO of NO/AIDS Task Force.

-Phone: 504-821-2601 ext 254
+Office: 504-821-2601 ext.
+254